-The research and survey work funded by the Food Standards Agency is focused on helping the Agency understand food issues and meet its policy aims and objectives.
-The Agency does not provide research grants, but contracts research groups to address specific questions aimed at producing the background evidence on which it can base its policies.
+The research and survey work funded by the Food Standards Agency is focused on helping the FSA understand food issues and meet its policy aims and objectives.
+The FSA does not provide research grants, but contracts research groups to address specific questions aimed at producing the background evidence on which it can base its policies.

 Full peer reviewed reports of Agency-funded research projects can be found on Foodbase, an open access repository.
 Where available, the repository also provides references or links to peer review articles arising from work funded by the Agency.
 The Food Standards Agency is committed to openness and encourages authors and publishers to license papers so they can be freely copied and re-used, provided that they are fully attributed when they are reused.